gumaerc-testorg/2.737-fall-2014/content/pages/labs.md

 Some of the problems in the laboratory assignments come from [Prof. Trumper's archive of problems and solutions (PDF – 10.1MB)](/ans7870/2/2.14/s14/MIT2_14S14_Prob_Archive.pdf).

-The class will use [LabVIEW](http://www.ni.com/labview/)—based control electronics, and it will be best if you have a running version of LabVIEW 2013 installed on Windows on your own laptop.
+The class will use {{% resource_link "c14830cb-ae45-4e82-a549-b7ee147e3031" "LabVIEW" %}}—based control electronics, and it will be best if you have a running version of LabVIEW 2013 installed on Windows on your own laptop.
 We do not assume prior experience with LabVIEW, but you will need to learn it during the course.
-MIT students borrow an [NI myRIO unit](http://www.ni.com/myrio/) during the course.
+MIT students borrow an {{% resource_link "a3ac333c-2ebc-4b03-a48b-d408f9b9d8ae" "NI myRIO unit" %}} during the course.

 {{< tableopen >}}
 {{< theadopen >}}